 Undergraduates taking graduate–level courses

 To be added to a course that is closed

-Requires the Dean of Curriculum & Academic Advancement signature.
+Requires the Dean of Curriculum & Graduate Studies signature.

 All first-time entering students, transfer students, or students returning to Chadron State College will be assigned to the current catalog.
 Students may choose to follow a later catalog published after their (re)enrollment.
 Students may choose to appeal entrance into the current catalog by writing an explanation of reason to the Academic Dean.